vyos/vyos-documentation/docs/configexamples/tunnelbroker-ipv6.rst

-  set interfaces tunnel tun0 address Client_IPv6_from_Tunnelbroker    # This will be your VyOS install's public IPv6 address set interfaces tunnel tun0 description 'HE.NET IPv6 Tunnel' set interfaces tunnel tun0 encapsulation 'sit' set interfaces tunnel tun0 local-ip Client_IPv4_from_Tunnelbroker   # This is your public IP set interfaces tunnel tun0 mtu '1472' set interfaces tunnel tun0 multicast 'disable' set interfaces tunnel tun0 remote-ip Server_IPv4_from_Tunnelbroker  # This is the IP of the Tunnelbroker server set protocols static interface-route6 ::/0 next-hop-interface tun0  # Tell all traffic to go over this tunnel commit
+  set interfaces tunnel tun0 address Client_IPv6_from_Tunnelbroker    # This will be your VyOS install's public IPv6 address set interfaces tunnel tun0 description 'HE.NET IPv6 Tunnel' set interfaces tunnel tun0 encapsulation 'sit' set interfaces tunnel tun0 source-address Client_IPv4_from_Tunnelbroker   # This is your public IP set interfaces tunnel tun0 mtu '1472' set interfaces tunnel tun0 multicast 'disable' set interfaces tunnel tun0 remote Server_IPv4_from_Tunnelbroker  # This is the IP of the Tunnelbroker server set protocols static interface-route6 ::/0 next-hop-interface tun0  # Tell all traffic to go over this tunnel commit